nasa/Common-Metadata-Repository/semantic-search-export-lambda/README.md

 The [terraform](terraform/) directory deploys the built ZIP, Lambda execution role, prefix-scoped S3 policy, and CloudWatch log group.
 It deliberately does not create or change the S3 bucket, VPC, subnets, security groups, Elasticsearch cluster, or their network rules.

+Terraform requires `variable_alias` to be set explicitly because deployed index-set names can differ from the repository-level `variables` default.
+The cloud test environment was observed using `1_variables`; confirm it for every environment rather than relying on that value universally.

 Build the ZIP for the Lambda runtime/architecture, copy the example variables, and fill in the existing bucket and network values: